Romeo Acop

-Romeo Macusi Acop (born March 11, 1947) is a Filipino former police officer, lawyer and politician who served as Representative for Antipolo's 2nd District from 2010 to 2019, and again in 2022.
+Romeo Macusi Acop (March 11, 1947 – December 20, 2025) was a Filipino police officer, lawyer, and politician who served as the representative for Antipolo's second district from 2010 to 2019, and again in 2022 until his death in 2025.

+Educated at the Philippine Military Academy, Acop served as chief superintendent of the Criminal Investigation Service from 1994 until his resignation in 1995 following the Kuratong Baleleng rubout.
+He entered Congress in 2010 and served three full terms before being succeeded by his wife, Resurreccion.
+Following her death, he returned to Congress and served another two terms until his death in 2025.

+He and his wife, who had also died in office four years prior, were the first husband and wife to both die while serving in Congress.

-Early life
+Early life and education

+Romeo Macusi Acop was born on March 11, 1947 in Sudipen, La Union.
 Acop attended the Philippine Military Academy, graduating in the 1970 Magiting batch with Hermogenes E. Ebdane, Jr., a Governor of Zambales.
-He then studied law at the José Rizal University, graduated cum laude in 1986.
+He then studied law at the José Rizal University, graduating cum laude in 1986.

 Police career

-Acop then served in the Philippine National Police as chief of Criminal Investigation Service (CIS now CIDG) from 1994 to 1995 with the rank of Chief Superintendent, which was equivalent to a brigadier general, during the Ramos government.
-He resigned as CIS in 1995 due to Kuratong Baleleng rubout.
+Acop then served in the Philippine National Police as chief of Criminal Investigation Service (CIS, now CIDG) from 1994 to 1995 with the rank of Chief Superintendent, which was equivalent to a brigadier general, during the Ramos government.
+He resigned as CIS in 1995 due to the Kuratong Baleleng rubout.
 In response to the resignation of Director General Panfilo Lacson as PNP Chief in January 2001, Acop, with two other prominent police officers, resigned their posts.
-By 2002, the CIDG reviewed cased against him due to Dacer-Corbito case.
+By 2002, the CIDG reviewed the case against him due to the Dacer–Corbito double murder case.

-Electoral performance

-Philippine general elections, 2010

-In 2010, the elections were held for seats in the House of Representatives.
-The 2nd District of Antipolo was contested by eight competitors, including former Rizal Vice-Governor Jestoni Alarcon.
-Still, Acop triumphed the race with 32,281 votes (31.36% of the vote) with Lorenzo Sumulong III following with 24,907 votes (24.20%).
-Alarcon was third with 20,159 votes (19.59%).
+Congressional career

+Elections

+Acop was first elected as the representative of Antipolo's second district to the House of Representatives of the Philippines in the 2010 election.
+He defeated eight competitors, including former Rizal Vice Governor Jestoni Alarcon, with a plurality of 31.36% of the vote.
+He sought reelection in the 2013 election, winning in a landslide against Councilor Lorenzo Sumulong III.
+In the 2016 election, he ran for reelection unopposed.

+Acop was term-limited by the 2019 election, and his wife, Resurreccion, ran to succeed him, winning the race unopposed.
+Resurrection died in 2021, creating a vacancy that lasted until the 2022 election.
+In that election, Acop ran to reclaim the seat, being elected unopposed.
+In the 2025 election, he won reelection to the seat without contest.